What is a heart attack?

 coronary artery, preserve the heart muscle function, and prevent death.
 Treatment

 IV (intravenous) therapy.
-Medicines such as nitroglycerin and morphine are given through a tube into a vein.
+Medicines, such as nitroglycerin and morphine, are given through a tube into a vein

 Oxygen therapy.
 This treatment can give the damaged heart muscle more oxygen.

-Cardiac medicine such as beta-blockers.
+Cardiac medicine, such as beta-blockers.
 These can help the heart muscle rest, prevent an irregular heartbeat and decrease

 heart rate and blood pressure.

-for people with inherited high cholesterol.
+are for people with inherited high cholesterol.
 Ask your healthcare provider if these

-medicines can help prevent a heart attack.
+medicines may help prevent a heart attack.